Many families today are looking for a dog that is friendly, good with kids, and easy to train.

 Personality Strong Points

-Goldendoodles were bred to bring the best of the poodle and golden retriever together.
+Breeders created the goldendoodle to bring together the best of the poodle and golden retriever.

 Both of these pure breeds have many positive characteristics, but bringing them together in the goldendoodle crossbreed results in a few outstanding characteristics.